cernanalysispreservation/analysispreservation.cern.ch/docs/overview/project.rst

 With the ever-present global search bar at the top of the screen, users can search through all shared analyses within their collaboration, past or on-going.
 From the "My Deposits" tab, users can easily sift through analyses they created and those they are involved in, i.e. when added to an analysis by collaborators.
 *Note that permissions for "Analyses involved" are in accordance to the analysis setting.*

-On CAP, all analysis metadata are indexed, which means users will be able to find an analysis with specific parameters, processed with a specific algorithm, or using a specific dataset or simulation (just to name a few examples).
+On CAP, all analysis metadata are indexed, which means users can find analyses with specific parameters, processed with a specific algorithm, or using a specific dataset or simulation (just to name a few examples).
 This opens ups new possibilities for internal collaboration.

 Facets/ filter
 ~~~~~~~~~~~~~~